envoyproxy/gateway/site/content/en/v1.0.0/user/traffic/http-request-headers.md

 ---
-title: "HTTP Request Headers"
+title: HTTP Request Headers
 ---

-The [HTTPRoute][] resource can modify the headers of a request before forwarding it to the upstream service.
+The [HTTPRoute](https://gateway-api.sigs.k8s.io/api-types/httproute/) resource can modify the headers of a request before forwarding it to the upstream service.
 HTTPRoute rules cannot use both filter types at once.
-Currently, Envoy Gateway only supports __core__ [HTTPRoute filters][] which consist of `RequestRedirect` and `RequestHeaderModifier` at the time of this writing.
-To learn more about HTTP routing, refer to the [Gateway API documentation][].
+Currently, Envoy Gateway only supports **core** [HTTPRoute filters](https://gateway-api.sigs.k8s.io/reference/spec/#gateway.networking.k8s.io/v1.HTTPRouteFilter) which consist of `RequestRedirect` and `RequestHeaderModifier` at the time of this writing.
+To learn more about HTTP routing, refer to the [Gateway API documentation](https://gateway-api.sigs.k8s.io/).

-A [`RequestHeaderModifier` filter][req_filter] instructs Gateways to modify the headers in requests that match the rule before forwarding the request upstream.
+A [`RequestHeaderModifier` filter](https://gateway-api.sigs.k8s.io/reference/spec/#gateway.networking.k8s.io/v1.HTTPHeaderFilter) instructs Gateways to modify the headers in requests that match the rule before forwarding the request upstream.
 Note that the `RequestHeaderModifier` filter will only modify headers before the request is sent from Envoy to the upstream service and will not affect response headers returned to the downstream client.

 ## Prerequisites

 Follow the steps from the [Quickstart Guide](../quickstart) to install Envoy Gateway and the example manifest.
 Before proceeding, you should be able to query the example backend using HTTP.

 ## Adding Request Headers

 The `RequestHeaderModifier` filter can add new headers to a request before it is sent to the upstream.
 If the request does not have the header configured by the filter, then that header will be added to the request.
 If the request already has the header configured by the filter, then the value of the header in the filter will be appended to the value of the header in the request.

 ```shell
 cat <<EOF | kubectl apply -f -